mskordal/my-sel4-projects/accProfPass/README.md

 The next steps apply for every function listed in `functions.txt`:
 1. In the function prologue the pass defines 7 local variables that to store counted events and then calls `fprof_prolog`.
+2. After `fprog_epilog` counters are started to begin counting.
-2. In the body of each function, the pass searches for calls to those same functions.
+3. In the body of each function, the pass searches for calls to those same functions.
 Before each call instruction, the pass stores the current event values since when the callee will be called, the counters will be reset.
 Then right after the call, the pass adds the callee's results to the currently stored values of the caller and resets the counters to resume execution.
-3. The pass then searchs for return instructions in the profiling function and before each return instruction found, it injects a call to `fprof_epilog`.
+4. The pass then searchs for return instructions in the profiling function and before each return instruction found, it injects a call to `fprof_epilog`.
-4. For the software HLS mode, the pass prints the call graph in a csv format at epilogue of main.
+5. For the software HLS mode, the pass prints the call graph in a csv format at epilogue of main.

+# Version 1.9 changes
+The pass now accepts an additional `events.txt` file with the event names to use.
+This allows to compile the sel4 project to count different events without the need to recompile the pass.
+Starting the counters has been moved out of `fprof_prolog` to avoid counting extra events due to returning from it.

 # Version 1.8 changes
 Prologue and epilogue instructions are put into two defined functions